Anurag-Gupta3177/bloggers/README.md

 ---

-# OnSpot - Tech Knowledge Sharing Platform
+# bloggers - Tech Knowledge Sharing Platform

 OnSpot is a blog website designed for tech enthusiasts to share knowledge, insights, and discussions on various technology-related topics.
 Users can create and share blogs, interact with posts by liking and commenting, and enjoy a smooth experience powered by modern frontend and backend functionalities.